nrfconnect/sdk-nrfxlib/bsdlib/doc/at_commands.rst

 You can use the BSD socket interface to send AT commands to the LTE modem and to receive the responses.

-To do so, create a socket with the proprietary address family NRF_AF_LTE and the protocol family NRF_PROTO_AT.
+To do so, create a socket with the proprietary address family :c:type:`NRF_AF_LTE` and the protocol family :c:type:`NRF_PROTO_AT`.
-You can then write AT command strings to that socket using nrf_send() and nrf_write(), and they are sent to the modem.
+You can then write AT command strings to that socket using :cpp:func:`nrf_send` and :cpp:func:`nrf_write`, and they are sent to the modem.
-The responses are available when you read from the socket using nrf_read() and nrf_recv().
+The responses are available when you read from the socket using :cpp:func:`nrf_read` and :cpp:func:`nrf_recv`.
 Received AT messages are not truncated; to read the full response, provide a sufficiently large buffer or fetch the full response in several read operations.

 See the `AT Commands Reference Guide <https://infocenter.nordicsemi.com/topic/ref_at_commands/REF/at_commands/intro.html>`_ for detailed information on the available AT commands.

-The following BSD socket functions are available for the NRF_PROTO_AT protocol family:
+The following BSD socket functions are available for the :c:type:`NRF_PROTO_AT` protocol family:

-* nrf_socket for creating a socket
+* :cpp:func:`nrf_socket` for creating a socket
-* nrf_close for closing a socket
+* :cpp:func:`nrf_close` for closing a socket
-* nrf_fcntl for managing socket options
+* :cpp:func:`nrf_fcntl` for managing socket options
-* nrf_read for reading data from a socket
+* :cpp:func:`nrf_read` for reading data from a socket
-* nrf_recv for reading data from a socket and concatenating several received messages into one receive buffer
+* :cpp:func:`nrf_recv` for reading data from a socket and concatenating several received messages into one receive buffer
-* nrf_write for writing data to a socket
+* :cpp:func:`nrf_write` for writing data to a socket
-* nrf_send for writing data to a socket using specific flags
+* :cpp:func:`nrf_send` for writing data to a socket using specific flags

 By default, read and write functions are blocking.
-To make them non-blocking, use nrf_fcntl to set the NRF_O_NONBLOCK flag, or pass NRF_MSG_DONTWAIT as flag to the function call.
+To make them non-blocking, use :cpp:func:`nrf_fcntl` to set the NRF_O_NONBLOCK flag, or pass NRF_MSG_DONTWAIT as flag to the function call.

 The following code example shows how to send an AT command and receive the response: